sfc-gh-vtimofeenko/spcs-shell-jwt/README.md

 `nix` is optional, but it is used for the CI and development.

+# Limitations

+1. Passphrase-protected keys are not supported.
+If the key is protected by a passphrase, use Snowflake CLI to generate the JWT and remaining curl commands
+2. `OPENSSH PRIVATE KEY` keys are not supported, the key must be RSA

 # See also

 1. [Sample python code to access SPCS endpoint from the documentation][tutorial]